marinasundstrom/CheckedExceptions/README.md

 ## Overview

-**CheckedExceptionsAnalyzer** is a **Roslyn Diagnostic Analyzer** tailored for C# projects to enforce robust and explicit exception handling practices.
+**CheckedExceptions** is a **Roslyn Diagnostic Analyzer** tailored for C# projects to enforce robust and explicit exception handling practices.
 By ensuring that every exception thrown within your code is either **properly handled** (caught) or **explicitly declared** using the custom `ThrowsAttribute`, this analyzer promotes cleaner, more maintainable, and reliable codebases.

-Understanding and managing exceptions effectively is crucial for building resilient applications. **CheckedExceptionsAnalyzer** brings the benefits of checked exceptions, familiar from Java, into the .NET ecosystem, encouraging developers to think critically about how exceptions are propagated and handled throughout their applications.
+Understanding and managing exceptions effectively is crucial for building resilient applications. **CheckedExceptions** brings the benefits of checked exceptions, familiar from Java, into the .NET ecosystem, encouraging developers to think critically about how exceptions are propagated and handled throughout their applications.

 Additionally, methods from the .NET framework, such as `Console.WriteLine`, may throw exceptions like `IOException`.
-Since these framework methods do not include `ThrowsAttribute` annotations, **CheckedExceptionsAnalyzer** leverages XML documentation comments to identify and manage these exceptions effectively.
+Since these framework methods do not include `ThrowsAttribute` annotations, **CheckedExceptions** leverages XML documentation comments to identify and manage these exceptions effectively.

 ## Purpose

-**CheckedExceptionsAnalyzer** aims to make exception handling in C# explicit and enforceable, much like Java's checked exceptions.
+**CheckedExceptions** aims to make exception handling in C# explicit and enforceable, much like Java's checked exceptions.
 By declaring exceptions using `ThrowsAttribute`, developers signal which exceptions can propagate from their methods, compelling callers to handle or further declare these exceptions.
 This explicit declaration helps prevent unanticipated runtime errors and fosters a disciplined approach to error management.

 Key objectives include: